ameet01/slax/README.md

 ### Giphys & Emoticons

 Implemented external react tools such as react-giphy-search and emoji-mart to allow users to have some fun!
+Both modules used api calls that returned json objects, which I then used in my MessagesController to update or create a message.
+Immediately after I would then call my fetchMessages() action to update the front end.

 <img src='https://github.com/ameet01/slax/blob/master/docs/giphys.gif' width='600px'/>